October 20, 2022

 In a Montessori Classroom, our goal is to intentionally prepare an environment that allows children to move and work mindfully, encouraging them to be aware of the space and needs of others.
 This awareness allows the classroom to become a small, peaceful community where all of the members work together to help each other.
 Each classroom has a peace corner where students can go for a minute to calm down and focus, or to resolve a conflict with another student.
 In this community, peace and respect is modeled not only by the adults, but, because of our mixed-age classrooms, older students also serve as role models for younger students.

-How Does a Montessori Classrooms Foster Your Child’s Development?
+How Does a Montessori Classroom Foster Your Child’s Development?

 • Frequent Grace and Courtesy lessons and role modeling by teachers and older students.